 Together In Death When a pairbond reaches the point where one or both begin to show signs of nearing death, an especially close pair might decide to gaze into each other's eyes, and simultaneously unleash their stone gaze upon one another.
 This ensures their souls will enter the afterlife together, and that neither will have to live without the other.

-Species info credited to Skyeh, Fyfergrund, and Blazeh/Verridith.
+Species info credited to Skye Hajime, Fyfergrund, and Verridith.